demiaowu/r-googletest/README.md

 ## Quickstart

 First, using `$ git clone git@github.com:demiaowu/r-googletest.git` clone the codes, Then, import it to your editors.
-Much more detail about gtest's usages and implementations can be get from References.But some terms shoud be wise to know beforehand, which is as follows:
+Some terms shoud be wise to know beforehand, which is as follows:

 `单元测试`（UnitTest类)